polynetwork/dev-docs/FAQ/template.md

    <div id="collapse27" class="collapse" aria-labelledby="heading27">
     <div class="card-body">
 A: <ul>
-<li>First, please ensure the fee you have paid fee to Poly Bridge is sufficient.
-You can check this by calling the "get fee" api.
-If the fee paid is insufficient, it is recommendeded that you use the acceleration function to speed up the target chain transaction.</li>
+<li>First, please make sure you have paid enough fee to Poly Bridge.
+You can check this by calling the "get fee" API.
+If the fee paid is insufficient, it is recommended that you use the acceleration function to speed up the target chain transaction.</li>
 <li>Second, if the fee you have paid is sufficient or you have tried to use the accelerate function but the transaction still fails, please contact the <a href="https://discord.com/invite/y6MuEnq">Poly Network team</a>. </li>
 </ul>
       </div>